 Usually, yes, you should have no problem contacting your insurance company and signing up for an upgrade.
 However, there is one instance in which your insurer will deny you this request.

-So, if you're thinking about getting comprehensive coverage for your car, make sure to do it with time, certainly before the next hurricane season arrives.
+So, if you're thinking about getting comprehensive coverage for your car, make sure to do it before the next hurricane season arrives.

-You might have seen this coming, but — yes!
-A comprehensive insurance policy covers many more things than a basic insurance policy; this broader coverage will be reflected in an average increase of $600 per year in your premiums.
+With additional coverage, a rise in premiums is expected.
+A comprehensive insurance policy covers much more than a basic insurance policy.
+This broader coverage will be reflected in an average increase of $600 per year in your premiums.
 However, the increase will be small compared to the potential costs you may be liable to if a hurricane causes you to lose your car.

 Usually, when people file a claim, their insurance premium goes up, and hurricane claims are no exception.
-While you might be thinking, "well, what's the point of having insurance if I'll have to pay more every time I use it?”
-We get it; it can be frustrating, but keep two things in mind:
+While you might be thinking, "well, what's the point of having insurance if I'll have to pay more every time I use it?"
+This can be frustrating, but keep two things in mind:

 - Hurricanes don't just happen to you; they happen to many people at the same time.
 Insurance companies have to pay out multiple claims at once; this amounts to millions of dollars flowing out of the company, so they need a way to bring some money back.